Subnet Mask Cheat SheetRecords Cheat SheetGeoDNS ExplainedFree Network TroubleshooterKnowledge BasePricing CalculatorLive CDN PerformanceVideo Demos

 Because DNS servers weren’t specifically designed to work in a firewall environment, special server configurations are required to run firewalls properly.
 One such method is using BIND, which is an open source program that functions as a recursive and authoritative server.
 This configuration necessitates the need for advanced understanding of both BIND and DNS, as well as firewalls and their capabilities.
 Because DNS firewalls were not originally intended to be part of the DNS protocol, there are special configurations that are often necessary in order for them to accomplish the desired action of the system/security administrator.

 Much like a computer firewall, DNS firewalls block malicious or suspicious sites but at the DNS level.
 The types of sites that are found in threat feeds are:

-Businesses of any size can benefit from the additional layer of security a recursive DNS firewall provides, but it is most often used in enterprise-level organizations.
+Businesses of any size can benefit from the additional layer of security a recursive DNS firewall provides, but it is most often used in enterprise-level organizations and educational institutions.
 This is especially useful when large volumes of employees are accessing a company network.
 DNS firewalls not only protect from intentional connections to harmful sites, but prevents unwitting access to malicious sites and applications as well.

-Businesses, enterprises, and other dDomain owners can also protect their network from bad actors and suspicious or unwanted traffic by creating a firewall for their authoritative name serversnameservers via IP filters.
+Enterprises, small businesses, and other domain owners can also protect their network from bad actors and suspicious or unwanted traffic by creating a firewall for their authoritative nameservers via GeoDNS solutions.